AdnanHodzic/auto-cpufreq/README.md

 auto-cpufreq can be run by simply running the `auto-cpufreq` and following on screen instructions, i.e:

 `sudo auto-cpufreq`

-#### Running auto-cpufreq on AMD CPU and/or desktop/servers's

-Please note when this tool was made it was solely targeting Intel CPU's running on laptops.
-Support for both AMD CPU is [currently being worked on](https://github.com/AdnanHodzic/auto-cpufreq/issues/17).

-While there are plans to [extend support for desktop/servers](https://www.reddit.com/r/linux/comments/ejxx9f/github_autocpufreq_automatic_cpu_speed_power/fd5nodm/) in near future.

 ## auto-cpufreq modes and options